PostQuantum.SecureChannel.AspNetCore

 incoming or outgoing WebSocket into a PqSecureChannelStream.

-dotnet add package PostQuantum.SecureChannel.AspNetCore --version 0.3.0-preview.1
+dotnet add package PostQuantum.SecureChannel.AspNetCore --version 1.0.0

 Server (Kestrel + WebSockets)